swcarpentry/python-novice-gapminder/_episodes/09-plotting.md

 {: .language-python}

 ![GDP plot for Australia and New Zealand](../fig/9_gdp_australia_nz.svg)

-## Many styles of plot are available.
+## Several plot styles are available

-*   For example, do a bar plot using a fancier style.
+* As an exampel, we can create a bar plot with a _fancier_ style, using [`plt.style.use`](https://matplotlib.org/stable/gallery/style_sheets/ggplot.html).
+* Here we use the `ggplot` argument, which adjusts the style to emulate [ggplot](https://r-graph-gallery.com/ggplot2-package.html) - an open-source data visualization package for the statistical programming language R, now known as _ggplot2_.
 ~~~
 plt.style.use('ggplot')
 data.T.plot(kind='bar')